nykez/keybind-system/README.md

 # keybind-system

 A simple keybind system.
 This is a pure cilent-side implementation.
+I wrote this for a side project, and thought maybe, it would be useful to somebody.

 ```keybinds.loadBinds()``` // Load player binds if they have them saved